 Section 127A-30(a)(2), HRS, rental or sale of essential commodities during a state of emergency; prohibition against price increases, to the extent that it permits the termination of any tenancy for a residential dwelling unit in the area that is the subject of the proclamation for a breach of a material term of a rental agreement or lease resulting from a failure to pay all or any portion of the rent or lease, maintenance fees, utility charges, taxes or other fees required by the rental agreement or lease.
 Additionally, section 521-68, HRS, landlord's remedies for failure by tenant to pay rent and section 521-71, HRS, termination of tenancy; landlord's remedies for holdover tenants and Chapter 666, landlord and tenant, to the extent necessary to prohibit the commencement, continuation, or prosecution of an action, to terminate any tenancy for a residential dwelling unit, for failure to pay all or any portion of the rent, maintenance fees, utility charges, taxes or other fees required for the residential dwelling unit.
 Sections 134-3(a) and (b), HRS, registration, mandatory, exceptions, to the extent necessary such that the chiefs of police of the counties, in their sole discretion, may suspend the deadline whereby a person must register a firearm within five days after arrival in the State of the person or firearm, whichever arrives later, and the deadline whereby a person acquiring a firearm pursuant to section 134-2, HRS, must register the firearm within five days of acquisition.

-Section 206M-2(b), HRS, establishment of the Hawaii technology development corporation, to the extent necessary to delegate the powers, duties, and authority of the board to the chief executive officer for the purpose of awarding and dispensing State funding available under section 601(a) of the Social Security Act, as added by section 5001 of the Coronavirus Aid, Relief, and Economic Security Act to awardees or grantees.
+Section 206M-2(b), HRS, establishment of the Hawaii technology development corporation, to the extent necessary to delegate the powers, duties, and authority of the board to the chief executive officer for the purpose of awarding, dispensing, and ratifying awards and grants made available through the Small Business Innovation Research and Small Business Technology Transfer programs pursuant to section 206M-15, HRS, to awardees or grantees.

-Section 237D-6.5(b), HRS, distribution of the transient accommodations tax.
+Section 237D-6.5(b), HRS, distribution of the transient

+accommodations tax.